 10. Maintenance.
 Considering Home Depot’s organizational structure or corporate structure, store maintenance is performed and managed at the store level.
 However, design aspects of facility maintenance follow corporate guidelines.
 To maintain its e-commerce website and apps, the company has a dedicated corporate IT group.
 Thus, Home Depot addresses this strategic decision area of operations management by delegating some maintenance activity to store management.

 Home Depot’s operations management practices emphasize maximum productivity, although service quality is of higher priority.
-Some of the measures or criteria for productivity used at the company’s stores and storage facilities are as follows:
+Some of the metrics or criteria for productivity used at the company’s stores and other facilities are as follows:

 - Order fulfillment rate (store productivity)